iDC-NEU/HyTGraph/README.md

-# SEP-Graph++: GPU-Accelerated Graph Processing with Hybrid Transfer Management #
+# HyTGraph: GPU-Accelerated Graph Processing with Hybrid Transfer Management #

 ## 1. Introduction ##
 This repo contains all the source code to build SEP-Graph++.